How much holiday someone gets Holiday entitlement

 Holiday that's less than a full day

 An employee's holiday entitlement might include 'part days'.
-For example, someone might get 11.2 days of holiday because they work work 2 days a week.
+For example, someone might get 11.2 days of holiday because they work 2 days a week.
 The employee should ask their employer how to use the part day.

 For example, an employee could agree with their employer to leave early or come in late to use the part day.